-Dr. Walter Francis Charteris was born in Chatham on the 8th of February 1898 to Dr. Charles Richard Charteris and the former Margaretta Wade Webster.
-He had an older sister Gwendoline Isobel and an older brother Charles Maxwell.
-(His brother Charles Maxwell Webster drowned in Erieau on the 5th of July, 1913.
-He was only 17 years old.)
+Dr. Walter Francis Charteris was born in Chatham, Ontario on the 8th of February 1898.
+Dr. Charteris was the youngest of 3 children born to Dr. Charles Richard Charteris and the former Margaretta Wade Webster.
+His father had a family medical practice in Chatham and his siblings were; Gwendoline Isobel Charteris and Charles Maxwell Charteris.
+(Charles drowned in Erieau on the 5th of July, 1913 when he was 17 years old.)
 Dr. Charteris was educated in Chatham and he enjoyed sports, particularly hockey.
 He played on the Chatham Collegiate Institute hockey team and he was a decorated boy scout.

 Dr. and Mrs. Charteris had a son Richard Webster Charteris born to them on the 29th of November, 1929 in Chatham.
 He was their only child and he also became a physician in Chatham.

-After a lengthy illness, Dr. Charteris died on the 20th of November 1964 at the Public General Hospital in Chatham.
+Dr. and Mrs. Charteris resided at 430 King Street in Chatham.
+After a lengthy illness, Dr. Charteris died at the Public General Hospital in Chatham on the 20th of November 1964.
 Mrs. Charteris died in 1995.
-Dr. and Mrs. Charteris are buried at Maple Leaf Cemetery, in Chatham.
+Dr. and Mrs. Charteris were buried at Maple Leaf Cemetery in Chatham.

-**HIs father Dr. Charles Richard Charteris and his son Dr. Richard Webster Charteris appear on the Chatham-Kent Physician Tribute website.
+**Dr. Charteris’ father Dr. Charles Richard Charteris and his son Dr. Richard Webster Charteris also appear on the Chatham-Kent Physician Tribute website.

 ***Mrs. Charteris’ brother, Thurman Clarence Dietrich served with the United States Military during WWII.